ajh30117/SunSymbolsWebsite/src/content/pages/about.md

 * English Consulting

-*Please visit my [Contact](https://www.sunsymbols.com/contact) page to request more information or make project requests.*
+*Please visit my [Contact](https://www.sunsymbols.com/contact) page to request more information or discuss your project.*

 ## A Brief Guide to Types of Editing Projects: